crssi/Firefox/README.md

-# Firefox tightened profile
+## Firefox not overly tightened profile
-Supplement for [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js): 20.6.2017 (commit: 05021ac)
+This is supplement for [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js): 20.6.2017 (commit: 05021ac)

 **IMPORTANT:**